Italicized links open a new window to an external site

 This PBS site for kids is a great introduction to the ways of modern media.
 There they can explore many of the tricks used by advertisers and content providers, see how well they can differentiate the real world from its image as portrayed on TV, and much more.

 In this essay, Jeffrey Schrank explains, clearly and directly, how advertising works and why we should care.
 He identifies common deceptive techniques, giving many examples of each.
 Those wanting more of Schrank's work should visit his LearningSeed.com site.
-For his most recent work on advertising and propaganda issues, look through his video catalog; especially the Communication Skills, Marketing and Persuasion, and Money and Consumer Skills sections.
+For his most recent work on advertising and propaganda issues, look through his video catalog; especially the Modern Consumer and Everyday Economics sections.
 Take special note of:

 WHY YOU BUY: ADVERTISING IN THE 21st CENTURY